 How the electromechanical sensor works

-At just 2,5mm thick by approximately 2 square cm (0,3 square inch) in the contact area, the wired electromechanical sensor is simply placed on a person's skin, in a position where a problem is suspected.
+At only 2,5mm thick by approximately 2 square cm (0,3 square inch) in the contact area, the wired electromechanical sensor is simply placed on a person's skin, in a position where a problem is suspected.

 An alternating electric current is then applied through the coils on the device, causing an integrated magnet to vibrate rapidly.